dascritch/cpu-audio/INSTALL.md

 }
 ```

-You can try playing with our [live configurator tool](LIVE.md), to build a HTML and CSS canvas.
+You can play with our [live configurator tool](https://dascritch.github.io/cpu-audio/applications/live_config.html), to build a HTML and CSS canvas ready to be copy-pasted in your website code.

 Attributes references